yrahul3910/video-sharing-site/README.md

 As of now, the directory structure used is `videos/<user_id>/<video_title>/<files>`, where the files include the video file and the thumbnail image.

 # TODOs
-* `Trending.jsx: 36`:
-> This should also render a Link component to link to the actual video.

-Clicking on the title should link to the video, and similarly, clicking the name of the uploader should link to the public profile page.

 * `SearchResults.jsx:31`:
 > Figure out a way to get this